Actor Model

 There are two main approaches to building agent-based simulations: object-oriented programming and the actor-based model.

-HASH Engine (which powers HASH Core and our cloud compute platform) provides an ultra-fast framework for running large-scale simulations in a distributed fashion.
+HASH Engine provides an ultra-fast framework for running large-scale simulations in a distributed fashion.
 To enable this, an actor model is utilized, and simulations built atop HASH must take this into account.
 This sets HASH apart from more traditionally object-oriented simulation packages.

 What is object-oriented simulation?